 - Agreeing to be divorced

-- Parental decision-making responsibility for things such as medical decisions, educational decisions, the psychological decision for the children, etc.
+- Parental decision-making responsibility for medical decisions, educational decisions, psychological decisions for the children, etc.

 - Parental visitation

 - The amount and duration of child support

 - The amount and duration of any spousal support (alimony)

 - The division of property and debts.

 For more information on an uncontested divorce, check out my blog article, "Uncontested Divorce Attorney in Spring, Texas."

 Can I force my spouse to agree to an uncontested divorce?